Best electric cooktops: top picks for a stylish, efficient, and contemporary kitchen, chosen by experts

 Safety features include a hot surface light indicator and a child lock, making it a good choice for families.

 Performance: The 3,300 W elements offer quick and efficient heating, while the 15 heat settings offer precise temperature control.
-The burners heat up evenly, glowing red when hot, making it easy to tell which ones are on and which are off.
+The burners heat up evenly and glow red when hot, making it easy to tell which ones are on or off.
 The dual control options add flexibility, allowing you to choose between manual controls or the convenience of touch controls.

 Elsewhere, the WiFi and Bluetooth functionalities genuinely bring value by letting you monitor and control the cooktop remotely.

-Value: While the Samsung NZ36K7570RG comes with a higher price tag than other cooktops, the features and performance go a long way toward justifying this cost.
+Value: While the Samsung NZ36K7570RG is more expensive than other cooktops, its features and performance justify this cost.

 The versatility of the heating elements, the dual control options, and the smart capabilities make it a comprehensive package.
-It's an investment that pays off in terms of both style and substance.
+It's an investment that pays off in style and substance.

 The best electric downdraft cooktop